Middle School Institute of Technology and Engineering

 The 7th grade MIT-e Honors Science class is designed to focus on concepts in physical science and life science.
 First semester we will focus on chemical interactions with matter and energy and the physics of motion and forces.
 Second semester will consist of studies in cells/heredity and ecology, along with a final unit on space science.
 Throughout the year students will continue to improve their understanding and skills related to scientific inquiry and analysis of data.
 During their 7th grade year MIT-e students will learn both 7th and 8th grade Arizona State Science Standards.

-Biology is designed to prepare students for the high school summative biology exam and the Arizona’s Instrument to Measure Standards (AIMS) in Science.
-Success on these exams means the student has mastered high school material.
-This is a laboratory based class in which students will be studying the structure and function of living systems in four separate, but related units: Biochemistry, Cells, Genetics, Evolution and Ecology.
+Biology is a laboratory-based class in which students will be studying the structure and function of living systems in four separate, but related units: Cells & Organisms, Genetics, Evolution and Ecosystems.
 This information will help make them an informed citizen in an increasingly scientific world.
 Students can earn high school credit in this course.

-Engineering is designed to encourage a logical approach to everyday problems.
-Students will be asked to test solutions to environmental disasters, build bridges and towers to fit certain criteria, and plan and construct an entire city with innovative solutions to everyday problems.
-And that’s just the first semester.
+Advanced Engineering is designed to encourage a logical approach to everyday problems.
+Students will be asked to test solutions to environmental disasters, build bridges and towers to fit certain criteria, and plan and construct an entire city with innovative solutions to everyday problems (Future City).
 The skills they’ll learn in this class are not limited to the engineering world.
-They’ll become a critical thinkers, problem solvers, and valuable team mates.
+They’ll become critical thinkers, problem solvers, and valuable team mates.